MosesSupposes/Purescript-By-Example/text/chapter9.md

 ## Global Mutable State

-In this section, we'll use the `purescript-refs` package to demonstrate another effect in the `Effect` monad.
+In this section, we'll use the `refs` package to demonstrate another effect in the `Effect` monad.

 The `Effect.Ref` module provides a type constructor for global mutable references, and an associated effect: